Tonsillitis in Spain: What Tourists Need to Know About Treatment

 Myth

-• Inability to swallow saliva (drooling) — this may indicate a peritonsillar abscess
+• Inability to swallow liquids, saliva, or your own spit — this can lead to dehydration and may signal a peritonsillar abscess

 Request a Prescription